Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: Simulation study

-where $n_j$ is the sample size at data collection termination in simulation repetition $j$.
-Additionally, average sample sizes as in Table~\ref{tab:expSS} were calculated by taking the mean of simulations with only significant or nonsignificant results, respectively, and differentiating between $H_0$ conditions (with $\delta = 0$) and $H_1$ conditions (with $\delta \neq 0$). \end{itemize} We then estimate ${\E(N_+)}$, ${\E(N_-)}$, ${\Var(N_+)}$ (and likewise ${\Var(N_-)}$) using formulae~\eqref{eq:EN+}, \eqref{eq:EN-}, and~\eqref{eq:Var2+}, respectively, using three different prior probabilities $\Pr(H_1) \in \{0.01, 0.1, 0.5\}$.
-Finally, for each value of $\Pr(H_1)$, the estimated power, Type-I error rate, and expected sample sizes are combined to compute the first-order EUII with
+where $n_j$ is the total sample size at data collection termination in simulation repetition $j$.
+Additionally, average (inverse) sample sizes \soutr{as in Table~\ref{tab:expSS}} were calculated by taking the mean of simulations with only significant or nonsignificant results, respectively, and differentiating between $H_0$ (with $\delta = 0$) and $H_1$ conditions (with $\delta \neq 0$). \end{itemize} We then estimate ${\E(1/N^+)}$ and ${\E(1/N^-)}$, \soutr{${\Var(N^+)}$ (and likewise ${\Var(N^-)}$)} using formulae~\eqref{eq:EN+} and \eqref{eq:EN-}\soutr{, and~\eqref{eq:Var2+}}, respectively, using three different prior probabilities $\Pr(H_1) \in \{0.01, 0.1, 0.5\}$.
+Finally, for each value of $\Pr(H_1)$, the estimated power, Type-I error rate, and expected inverse sample sizes are combined to compute